 On research walks, we collect images, videos, drawings and writings about the plants we meet.
 Our project log books have become a mix of scientist’s notebook and artist’s sketchbook; our idea of “research” ranges from learning tree identification to imagining the stories of our favorite specimens.

 Ultimately, we’re interested in city plants because we’re interested in city communities and communication.
-On this website, and in our in-real-life art projects, we use urban plants to start a conversation about urban life.
+On this website, and in art installations within cities, we use urban plants to start a conversation about urban life.

-We’re currently updating the blog at least every week or two, but don’t have a regular schedule, unfortunately.
-If you’d like a short email notification of new posts, please subscribe using the button at the right.
+Our blog serves as a public notebook of plant photos and observations we and our contributors have made.
+We’re currently publishing new blog posts a few times a month.
+However, we don’t have a regular schedule.
+So, if you’d like a short email notification of new posts, please subscribe using the button at the right.
 Thanks!